adobe/aepsdk-campaign-ios/Documentation/USAGE.md

 # AEPCampaign Public APIs

-This document contains usage information for the public functions, classes, and enums in `AEPCampaign`.
+This document contains usage information for the public functions and classes in `AEPCampaign`.

 ## Static functions